dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAuditAggregateDuration:

     dcmAuditAggregateDuration_"
-    "Audit Unknown Study Instance UID",string,"Indicates study instance uid value to be sent in audit message when not known.
-If absent, '1.2.40.0.13.1.15.110.3.165.1' will be applied.","
+    "Audit Unknown Study Instance UID",string,"Indicates study instance uid value to be sent in audit message when not known.","
     .. _dcmAuditUnknownStudyInstanceUID:

     dcmAuditUnknownStudyInstanceUID_"
-    "Audit Unknown Patient ID",string,"Indicates patient id value to be sent in audit message when not known.
-If absent, '<none>' will be applied.","
+    "Audit Unknown Patient ID",string,"Indicates patient id value to be sent in audit message when not known.","
     .. _dcmAuditUnknownPatientID:

     dcmAuditUnknownPatientID_"
     "Show Patient Info In System Log",string,"Specifies if Patient Information is shown as plain text or hashed in system logs.
-Enumerated values.
-PLAIN_TEXT, HASH_NAME, HASH_NAME_AND_ID.
-PLAIN_TEXT if absent.","
+Enumerated values: PLAIN_TEXT, HASH_NAME or HASH_NAME_AND_ID","
     .. _dcmShowPatientInfoInSystemLog:

     dcmShowPatientInfoInSystemLog_"
     "Show Patient Info In Audit Log",string,"Specifies if Patient Information is shown as plain text or hashed in emitted audit messages.
-Enumerated values.
-PLAIN_TEXT, HASH_NAME, HASH_NAME_AND_ID.
-PLAIN_TEXT if absent.","
+Enumerated values: PLAIN_TEXT, HASH_NAME or HASH_NAME_AND_ID","
     .. _dcmShowPatientInfoInAuditLog:

     dcmShowPatientInfoInAuditLog_"